Honors Capstone Project

 Protein arginine deiminases (PADs) are enzymes that post translationally modify arginine into citrulline, a non-standard amino acid.
 Previous work with KS led us to hypothesize a possible regulation system of PAD and SET1 family proteins.
 While PAD is able to disrupt complex formation by changing R3765 into citrulline, thereby down-regulating dimethylation, mutations in SET1 family proteins can elevate dimethylation when in complex with WRAD.
 Thereby creating an “on” and “off” system of protein interaction.
 Previous work in the Cosgrove lab showed preferential interaction between PAD2 and MLL1.
 Initial assays were conducted and optimized that supported this hypothesis, as well as laying the ground work for future experimentation.

 Hu, Michael, "Molecular Mechanisms for Regulating the Assembly of the Mixed Lineage Leukemia-1 (MLL1) Core Complex" (2014).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 758.

 Creative Commons License